yawavi92/ML-Housing_price_predection/README.md

 - Visualize data to show housing price trends on a map through an application such as Tableau
 - ​Scrape more recent data and see if the trends and predictions hold true
 - Update the look and feel of the website to make it more user friendly
+- Redefine the parameters of our models to try and fix possible overfitting

 <a name="team"></a>
 ## Contributors: :brain: